Guardians of Ga'Hoole: Story

 Soren, a Barn Owl, or a Tyto Alba, lives in a nest in a hollow of a fir tree with his parents Noctus and Marella and siblings Kludd and Eglantine, who is newly hatched, in a forest kingdom called Tyto.
-Soren falls out of the nest and onto the bottom of the forest, a dangerous place for an owlet, an easy prey for raccoons.
-It is later revealed that Soren was pushed by Kludd, who performed the deed (or Tupsi) to become a member of the Pure Ones, an evil organisation which believes Tyto owls to be pure and should be positioned in a place of ascendancy.
-Soren is then found and snatched by a patrol of the evil owls from the St. Aegolius Academy for Orphaned Owls, or St. Aggie's.
+Soren, unable to fly, falls out of the nest to the forest floor, where owlets are easy prey for raccoons.
+He is caught by a patrol of owls from the St. Aegolius Academy for Orphaned Owls, or St. Aggie's.
 Soren and other snatched owlets are enslaved into tasks such as sorting eggs and pellets, for reasons they do not quite understand.
-Owls at St. Aggie's are "moon-blinked", a brainwashing technique caused by sleeping under the full moon and also marching under the light of the full moon and endlessly repeating their true names to forget them so as to lose a sense of self and will.
-Soren befriends a young elf owl named Gylfie (from the desert kingdom of Kuneer).
-Together, under the guise of being moon-blinked, they plot both to discover as much as possible about the true purpose behind St. Aggie's and to escape.
+Owls at St. Aggie's are "moon-blinked", a brainwashing technique caused by sleeping and walking under the full moon, endlessly repeating their true names to forget them and lose any sense of self and will.
+Soren befriends Gylfie, a young elf owl from the desert kingdom of Kuneer.
+Together, under the guise of being moon-blinked, they plot both to learn the true purpose behind St. Aggie's and escape.
 Gylfie suspects that a spotted owl named Hortense is not moon-blinked.
-Soren and Gylfie then befriend her, and find out that Hortense is sneaking out eggs stolen by the owls of St. Aggie's and is returning them back to their parents with the help of two eagles, Zan and Streak.
-Hortense's intention is then discovered by the owls of St. Aggie's, and Hortense is then killed.
-Soren and Gylfie also find a partly moon-blinked boreal owl named Grimble and plan to escape with Grimble teaching them how to fly.
+They befriend her, learning she is sneaking out stolen eggs to return them to their parents with the help of two eagles, Zan and Streak.
+Hortense is then discovered by the Academy owls and is thrown from a cliff.
+Soren and Gylfie also meet a partly moon-blinked Boreal owl named Grimble and plan to escape with him teaching them how to fly.
 Grimble is murdered the night Soren and Gylfie escape by St. Aggie's leader Skench the great horned owl and her lieutenant Spoorn the western screech owl.
 After escaping, they then meet Twilight, an orphan great gray owl who learned his survival instincts from the "Orphan School of Tough Learning", Digger, a burrowing owl, who lost his family to the St. Aggie's marauders and is extremely sensitive and philosophical, and the old Mrs. Plithiver, Soren's former nest-maid western blind snake.
-With the help of Hortense's two bald eagle friends Streak and Zan, they kill two of St. Aggie's patrols, the cousins Jatt and Jutt the long-eared owls, and then the newly-formed band decide to head to the Guardians of Ga'hoole and inform them of the monstrosity of St. Aggie's.
+With Streak and Zan's aid, they kill Jatt and Jutt the long-eared owls, two Academy patrol owls, and then the newly-formed band decide to find a group called the Guardians of Ga'hoole to warn them about the Academy.